Management - Graduate

 The curriculum integrates all areas of management.
 In addition to analytical tools and theoretical models, managers studying the program also learn how these tools can be used in a rapidly changing business and economic reality.
 The combination of reality with academic theories is particularly emphasized by a number of integrative courses embedded as anchors throughout the program.
 In these strategic courses, the managers apply in events and projects taken from their work as senior management and simulations all the tools they have acquired in their studies.

-The program offers its students an option of an international exchange week with students from leading EMBA programs around the world.
-During this international week students have the opportunity to meet and study with students from other programs, to be further exposed to global issues, to develop and expand their networking opportunities, and to acquire direct international exposure.
+The program offers its students an option to join an international module with students from leading Executive MBA programs around the world.
+During this week, either in Israel or abroad, students have the opportunity to meet and study one or two courses with students from other programs, to gain exposure to global issues, to develop and expand their networking opportunities, and to acquire international exposure.

 The program is conducted in Hebrew.